-We’re taking the humble, inexpensive, easy-to-find vegetable and elevating it with a slow braise and a punch of flavor that yields a silky, tender side that’s perfect for everyday and versatile enough for Thanksgiving or any holiday table.
+Well, okay, I get it, not everyone gets excited about cabbage.
+I’m hoping, though, that this recipe will convince you otherwise!
+We’re taking the humble, inexpensive, easy-to-find green cabbage and elevating it with a slow braise and a punch of flavor that yields a silky, tender side that’s perfect for everyday and versatile enough for St. Patrick’s Day or any holiday table.
+The best part is that it all comes together in the crockpot for a one-pot meal that goes big on flavor but keeps things very minimal on prep steps & clean up.

 Tip: I’ve included loads of variations for anyone who wants to turn this side dish into a more substantial meal – like adding sausage, ham or potatoes – or who’s hoping to make a vegetarian or vegan version!

-top down view of ingredients for slow cooker cabbage in a black crockpot on white background
+Top down view of ingredients for slow cooker cabbage in a black crockpot on white background.

 Why Use the Slow Cooker

+I love using the slow cooker because it completely simplifies the process of adding veggie sides to any meal.
 As a bonus, the slow cooker takes the load off the oven and stove top, making it a fantastic option for potlucks, parties, and holiday meals.

-How To Cut a Whole Cabbage
+How To Cut a Whole Cabbage for This Recipe

+To slice the cabbage, cut into quarters, then trim and discard the core.
 Stack the leaves if necessary, then lightly flatten with your hand and then cut each stack of leaves into 1-inch pieces for this recipe.
+No need to be too delicate with it – trust me, you can’t mess this up!

 I know I’ll get this question and usually I’m very much on team prepared-produce – but, sorry, please don’t use bagged slaw mix for this recipe!
+The shreds are too thin and it will come out as cabbage mush (and no one wants that, right?).
+Really, cutting a whole cabbage is easier than you think, and as a bonus, whole cabbage is generally less expensive than the bagged mix anyway!

-close up of a black crockpot filled with slow cooker cabbage and topped with fresh green herbs
+Close up of a black crockpot filled with slow cooker cabbage and topped with fresh green herbs.

 Variations